McGill-MMA-EnterpriseAnalytics/fourchetteurs/README.md

 - Classification models: contains exploratory code for classification model selection and tuning
 - Dataset: bank_marketing_dataset.csv
 - Presentation slides.pptx
-- EDA_V2_Preprocessing-pipelines.ipynb preprocessing used for classification models
+- EDA_V2_Preprocessing-pipelines.ipynb: preprocessing used for classification models
+- Final_code.ipynb: contains the results of the best models only for both clustering and classification

 ### Project Overview
 This project aims to enhance the effectiveness of direct marketing campaigns for banks using machine learning.
 By leveraging a dataset from the University of California Irvine’s Machine Learning Repository, we explored innovative strategies to attract new clients and retain existing ones, transitioning from traditional to data-driven marketing approaches.